Spring Vale Cemetery railway line: Current status

 Throughout the first few months of 1951, the line was dismantled back to the western boundary of the Sandown Park Racecourse, and eventually back to the station side of Sandown Road.
 By the 1970s, the visible remains of the branch line included a short stub of the line, known as "Siding B", and an electrical sub-station near where the branch junctioned, as well as a short section of the alignment between Sandown Road and the racecourse boundary.
 A stanchion base could be seen at the end of the Downard Lawn in the Necropolis.

 By 2010, the remaining track, overhead power lines and supporting stanchions had been removed, along with other sidings east of Springvale station.
 The electrical sub-station building remains, along with the rail reservation up to Sandown Park Racecourse, although it is now crossed by Sandown Road.

-A commemorative plaque has been placed at the site of the former Cemetery platform.
+A commemorative plaque has been placed at the site of the former Cemetery platform, located in the grounds of the Eucalypt lawn of the Springvale Botanical Cemetery.

+Another commemorative plaque marking the location of the base of the supported electric overhead wires for the railway is located in the AC Downard lawn.